New routes and frequency possibilities and why these routes would work

-- The dedicated railway station underneath the Brussels Airport terminal was refurbished and expanded during 2011.
-Frequent direct trains connect the airport with Brussels city centre, 2 trains an hour to the EU institutions, as well as all the main regional cities in Belgium can be reached by train from Brussels Airport.
+- The dedicated railway station underneath the Brussels Airport terminal.
+Six direct trains connect the airport with Brussels city centre, 2 trains an hour to the EU institutions, as well as 84 cities in Belgium can be reached by train from Brussels Airport.

 - In addition, Brussels Airport is served by a dense network of high frequency local, regional and buses.
 Taxis are available to bring passengers to and from their destination.